galvogalvo/hoggard/README.md

 Yarn: `yarn add --dev https://github.com/galvogalvo/hoggard`
 NPM: `npm install --save-dev https://github.com/galvogalvo/hoggard`

 Add or update the build step in `pakacge.json` for your site.
-It should looks something like this:
+It should look something like this:
 ```
   {
   "name": "gourmetski-chef",